 This brings to question the ability of clinicians to identify POCD accurately and how likely are POCD patients to obtain proper diagnosis and treatment.
 Seeking a specialist in OCD is critical for correct diagnosis and effective care.

 People with POCD are almost always loving, caring individuals who would never harm a child.
 The intrusive thoughts are ego-dystonic — they are completely inconsistent with the person's true values and desires.
-The distress caused by these thoughts is precisely what makes them OCD, not evidence of actual intent.
+The distress caused by these thoughts is itself proof that the person does not want to act on them.
+A true predator does not experience anguish over intrusive thoughts; a person with POCD does.

 POCD is highly treatable with the right specialist.
 Cognitive Behavioral Therapy (CBT) with Exposure and Response Prevention (ERP) is the gold-standard treatment.
 Inference-Based CBT (I-CBT) is also particularly effective for POCD, as it targets the reasoning processes that lead to obsessional doubt.